Xulei-NL/py2flows/README.md

 - [x] Removal of comments and docstrings
 - [x] Decomposition of complex statements
+- [x] Isolated entries and exits
 - [] Support for Modules and packages
-- [x] Isolated entries and exits
 - [] Refactor exception handling
+- [] Count characteristics of each file
+- [] Prune temporal variables

 ## How to use it